-Investors and their derivative family members must file either the DS-230 or the DS-260 application with the National Visa Center (NVC) to gain admission to the United States.
+Investors and their derivative family members must file the DS-260 application with the National Visa Center (NVC) to gain admission to the United States.
 After the NVC reviews an application, it is forwarded to the U.S. consulate in the investor’s country of origin for processing and so the applicant can be interviewed.
 Chinese investors will be interviewed at the U.S. consulate in Guangzhou, for example.
-Wait times between the NVC and the consulate are also lengthy, sometimes over one year.
+Wait times between the NVC and the consulate are also lengthy, sometimes more than a year.

 Adjustment of Status

 Investors and their derivative family members in the United States with nonimmigrant status must submit Form I-485 to adjust their status to that of a conditional permanent resident.
-While adjustment of status is generally faster than consular processing, investors must again review the USCS filing charts each month to determine by what date they will be eligible to submit their I-485 applications.
+While adjustment of status is generally faster than consular processing, investors must review the USCIS filing charts to determine by what date they will be eligible to submit their I-485 applications.

-For Chinese investors, retrogression will affect the filing date for adjustment of status regardless, as well, meaning a wait following approval of the I-526 petition.
+For investors subject to visa backlogs, these backlogs will affect the filing date for adjustment of status regardless, as well, meaning a wait following approval of the I-526 petition.
 While it is possible for an investor and his or her family to maintain nonimmigrant status in the United States throughout the waiting period, consular processing through the NVC is sometimes the only option for those who cannot.

 Step 3: Form I-829

-After an investor has entered the United States as a conditional permanent resident, he or she will have two years to prove that the EB-5 investment has created ten fulltime jobs.
+After an investor has entered the United States as a conditional permanent resident, he or she will have two years to prove that the EB-5 investment has created 10 full-time jobs.
 Within 90 days of this deadline, the investor must file an I-829 petition for removal of conditions of permanent residence.
-USCIS has given the current wait times for adjudication as 15 months, but it may take much longer than that.
-The fact that the investment is at risk throughout this process creates an additional hurdle for investors.
+The wait times for adjudication are available on the USCIS website, but investors can wait several years.
+The fact that the investment must remain at risk throughout this process creates an additional hurdle for investors.

-The above factors mean that the EB-5 Program is not suited for every investor.
-Chinese investors especially face potential wait times of over six years between filing of the I-526 petition and adjudication of the I-829, meaning the investment is at risk during that time, and job creation must be timed within the appropriate two-year window.
-Investors have the option of instead applying for another employment-based visa, such as any one of the EB-1, EB-2, EB-3, or EB-4 Programs, to gain entry to the United States and earn a green card.
+The above factors mean that the EB-5 program is not suited for every investor.
+Chinese investors especially face potential wait times of more than six years between filing of the I-526 petition and adjudication of the I-829, meaning the investment is at risk during that time, and job creation must be timed within the appropriate two-year window.
+Investors have the option of instead applying for another employment-based visa, such as any one of the EB-1, EB-2, EB-3, or EB-4 programs, to gain entry to the United States and earn a green card.